Get Updated on Boston City Rental’s Registration and Inspection Procedures

 How to Register online?

 If you want to register online, carefully fill out the application form and provide all the necessary information.
+Please note, for registrations of 10 or more units, online payment is mandatory.
+You can make online payments using your checking account.

 When planning to send your registration through the mail, you can print out the rental registration form and include a money order or check for your registration fee.
 If you want to register your property personally, you still have to download, print and fill out the rental registration form and be ready to settle the required fee.